Fisting

 Avoiding penetration for a while if the area feels tender

-Emotional Aftercare: Fisting can bring up strong emotions.
-Some people feel very close, floaty, or vulnerable afterward.
-Others may feel quiet or sensitive.
+Fisting can bring up strong emotions.
+Some people feel close, floaty, or deeply relaxed afterward.
+Others feel quiet or sensitive.

 Cuddling or physical closeness